HTML Guides for autocomplete

 If autocomplete="off" isn't being respected by the browser (a known issue with some login fields in Chrome), consider these standards-compliant alternatives:

-- Use a more specific valid token that doesn’t match what the browser is trying to autofill.
+autocomplete="new-password"on password fields where you don't want saved passwords suggested. - Use a more specific valid token that doesn't match what the browser is trying to autofill.

-- Use the readonly attribute and remove it on focus via JavaScript as a supplementary measure.
+readonlyattribute and remove it on focus via JavaScript as a supplementary measure.

 Examples